HarshitMishra4/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 Which BMW Model have the highest sales volume
-How do sales trends change over the years for each model What is the average selling price per model, region, or fuel type Explore relationships between pricing, regions, and model success through visualizations.
+How do sales trends change over the years for each model What is the average selling price per model, region, or fuel type Exploring  relationships between pricing, regions, and model success through visualizations.

 Dataset Description